Imdimark/go2_description/README.md

 ## go2_Spade_Description
-This repository contains the urdf model of go2, can be used with CHAMP repository, using the go2.champ.urdf
+This repository contains the urdf model of go2, can be used with CHAMP repository, using the go2.champ.urdf There is a urdf with the Velodyne you can use too

 ## Build the library